dboutote/Advanced-Term-Fields-Colors/README.md

 # Advanced Term Fields: Colors

 Easily assign colors for categories, tags, and custom taxonomy terms.
+Term meta, color coded!

 Advanced Term Fields: Colors extends the Advanced Term Fields framework to give users the ability to easily add and manage colors for any category, tag, or custom taxonomy.